Suriyakala10/zoho_selenium/README.md

 mvn clean test -P automation
 ```
 ## Reports
-A report sample can be found under report (.reports) directory.
+A sample PDF report can be found under [report](.reports) directory.

-You can also check [reports] (target/surefire-reports) for additional reports.
+You can also check generated [reports](target/surefire-reports) for additional reports.